The Metric System of Measurement

 ...to learn more about the "Mars Mission Metric Mistake "

 The Tower of Babel / History of Babel

-(a fictional engineering disaster due to communication breakdown)
+(legendary engineering disaster of a "tower to heaven" due to communication breakdown)

 NOTE: There are only three (3) countries in the world that do NOT use metric:

 Click here: Myanmar = Burma

 Click here: History of Liberia / Liberia / Timeline

 In 1960, the General Conference of Weights and Measures